-At Sage Creek, we believe that family and friends play a critical role in our residents’ emotional and physical well-being.
+At Sage Creek Post-Acute, we believe that family and friends play a critical role in our residents’ emotional and physical well-being.
 Click here for the most current, detailed information regarding available visitation options.

-How is Sage Creek protecting patients and staff from COVID-19 and other infectious disease?
+How is Sage Creek Post-Acute protecting patients and staff from COVID-19 and other infectious diseases?

 Below are several of the infection control measures we have implemented to prevent the spread of infections:

 - All team members without medical or religious exemptions are required to be fully vaccinated for COVID-19.

 - Team members are screened daily upon entry per guidelines from the Centers for Medicare and Medicaid Services (CMS).
 The screening includes a questionnaire and a temperature check taken before direct resident contact.